 Causes Of Pityriasis Rosea In Children

 There’s no precise cause for pityriasis rosea.
-The rash is non-contagious, which means your child cannot catch it from someone.
-Research indicates that viral infection could be a risk factor for developing pityriasis rosea since the rash may occur after a bout of viral infection.
-Some other researchers believe that an autoimmune reaction may be responsible for these rashes (3) (4).
+The skin rash is non-contagious, which means your child cannot catch it from someone.
+Research indicates that viral infection, particularly by herpes virus, may also trigger an immune system response, which could potentially lead to the development of pityriasis rosea.
+Some other researchers believe an autoimmune reaction may be responsible for these rashes (3) (4).

 Diagnosis Of Pityriasis Rosea In Children